telerik/ajax-docs/controls/grid/appearance-and-styling/set-style-on-mouse-over.md

 To enable the hover style for the grid rows, merely set the **ClientSettings -> EnableRowHoverStyle** property of RadGrid to true.

->note This depends on RadGrid client-side object.
+>tip This depends on RadGrid client-side object.
 For performance reasons, the RadGrid client object is available only when certain client features/events are enabled.
 If no client features/events are available in the grid but you still need this functionality, you can attach an empty javascript function to a client event (for example OnRowClick).
 >